scottie-l/reading-notes/reading-notes-301/class-08.md

 2. REST APIs are designed around a what?
 Resources, a kind of object, data, or service that can be accessed by the client.

-3. What is an identifer of a resource?
+3. What is an identifier of a resource?
 A unique URI for that resource.
     - Give an example. https://adventure-works.com/orders/1

 4. What are the most common HTTP verbs?
 GET, POST, PUT, PATCH, DELETE.